 Please call our Access Center at 502.589.1100 or 1.800.264.8799 to make your first appointment.

-Emergency Services provides 24-hour evaluation and intervention for adults at risk of harming themselves or someone else.
-This service is located in University Hospital in Emergency Psychiatric Services.
+Crisis Services provides 24-hour evaluation and intervention for adults who are at risk of harming themselves or someone else.

 Counseling Services include assessments and individual, group and family counseling.

 Deaf and Hard of Hearing Services are available upon request.